How do I use Docker on Windows?

 How to Use Docker on Windows: An Advanced Guide

-Docker has revolutionized software development, making it faster and more efficient to build, ship, and run applications.
+Docker has revolutionized software development, making it faster and more efficient to build, ship, and run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications.
 Using Docker on Windows can streamline your development process, allowing for a consistent experience across different environments.
 In this article, we’ll delve into the intricacies of using Docker on Windows, covering installation, configuration, advanced usage, and troubleshooting.

 What is Docker?